int-prob/int-prob-code/README.md

 - other updates like slides of talks, courses, etc.

 ## ToDos
-1. Register a standalone domain for this website
+1. Register a standalone domain for this website **EDIT:** in fact HTTPS is only supported with github.io, so I think we should not get a custom domain
 1. Add a pretty picture or two on the front page and/or somewhere else
 2. Link to homepages of graduate students if they exist
 3. As FRG events (workshops, conferences, summer schools) are organized, create and maintain their dedicated webpages, possibly as subpages of this website